Mexico leader opens summit amid security crisis

 Uruguay’s President Jose Mujica caused waves last week when he said the case showed that Mexico was a “kind of failed state” — words he quickly retracted after Mexico protested.

-But the talks focused on relaunching a forum that has lost influence over the years, as various trade and diplomatic blocs have formed in the region.
+But the meeting has lost influence, with fewer and fewer leaders attending the gathering as various trade and diplomatic blocs have formed in the region.

 At a pre-summit event with Pena Nieto, Spanish Prime Minister Mariano Rajoy called for Ibero-American unity, saying the forum “is good for all of us, without exception.”